maatwhite-hub/simon-memory-game-arduino-uno/README.md

 ## Overview

 This project is a Simon-style memory game prototype built using an Arduino Uno.
-It demonstrates the integration of hardware and firmware to create an interactive embedded system using push buttons, LEDs, and a buzzer.
+It serves as a foundational embedded systems implementation, focusing on GPIO interfacing, active-low input design, and UART-based debugging.

 ## Features